 Within four months after the date you receive a final notice from the Appeals Subcommittee that your appeal has been denied, you may request an external review by an independent external review organization.
-If you wish to have the external review organization review your claim, you should submit your request to the Plan.
+If you wish to have the external review organization review your claim, you should submit your request to the Fund.

-The Plan will conduct a preliminary review of your eligibility for external review within five business days after receiving your request.
+The Fund will conduct a preliminary review of your eligibility for external review within five business days after receiving your request.
 To be eligible for external review, you must meet all of the following requirements:

-- You must have been eligible for benefits at the time you incurred the medical expense. - Your claim denial must involve a medical judgment or rescission of coverage. - The denial must not relate to your failure to meet the Plan's eligibility requirements (eligibility claims are not subject to external review). - You must have exhausted your internal appeal rights. - You must submit all the necessary information and forms.
+- You must have been eligible for benefits at the time you incurred the medical expense. - Your claim must relate to an issue that involved medical judgment or rescission of coverage. - You must have exhausted your internal appeal rights, unless you are deemed to have exhausted all levels of the internal appeals process.

-After completing its preliminary review, the Plan has one day to notify you of its determination.
+After completing its preliminary review, the Fund has one business day to notify you of its determination.

-If you are eligible for external review, the Plan will send your information to the review organization.
-The external review will be independent and the review organization will afford no deference to the Plan's prior decisions.
+If you are eligible for external review, the Fund will send your information to the review organization.
+The external review will be independent and the review organization will afford no deference to the Fund's prior decisions.
 You may submit additional information to the review organization within ten business days after the review organization receives the request for review.
 This information may include any of the following:

-- Your medical records. - Recommendations from any attending healthcare provider. - Reports and other documents. - The Plan terms. - Practice guidelines, including evidence-based standards. - Any clinical review criteria the Plan developed or used.
+- Your medical records. - Recommendations from any attending healthcare provider. - Reports and other documents. - The Plan's terms. - Practice guidelines, including evidence-based standards. - Any clinical review criteria the Fund developed or used.

 Within 45 days of receiving the request for review, you will be given notice of the external review decision.
 The notice from the review organization will explain the decision and include other important information.
-The external review organization's decision is binding on the Plan.
-If it approves your request, the Plan will provide immediate coverage.
+The external review organization's decision is binding on the Fund.
+If it approves your request, the Fund will provide immediate coverage.